armin-reichert/pacman/README.md

 ```

 Other features:
-- Entity states and timers can be switched on/off at runtime (key 's')
+- Display of entity states and timers can be switched on/off at runtime (key 's')
-- Entity routes can be switched on/off at runtime (key 'r')
+- Display of entity routes can be switched on/off at runtime (key 'r')
 - Ghosts can be switched on/off (keys 'b', 'p', 'i', 'c')
 - Game can be paused (CTRL+p) and frame rate can be changed at runtime (F2 opens dialog)